Pandaqi/Rode-Panda-Website/rode-panda/content/english/design/boardgame/naivigation.md

 The rules for the base game are kept dead simple.
 Any variants, expansions, cool ideas---no matter how much I love them---are neatly moved to an optional expansion.
 (Most of which are also shared, usable in any version.)

 It was a lot of work.
 But I really believe this idea has a great balance between simplicity and accessibility, and depth and challenge, which is why I went all the way.

+When the series released, it contained about ~8 games (all Major games and some of the others).
+I'm pretty sure that amount will be doubled, maybe tripled, before I call this series of games completely done.
+As expected, that will take 2 or 3 years.